When my youngest daughter is home, that’s when I come up with my best ideas for vegan recipes. You got it, she’s vegan!

 - Pink salt and ground pepper, to taste

-* For the black beans: 1½ cups dried beans normally makes 2 to 2½ cups after they soak.
+* Dry black beans: 1½ cups dried beans normally makes 2 to 2½ cups after they soak.
 To avoid running short, I soaked 2 cups of dry beans and froze the leftovers.
-Put the dried beans in a large bowl, cover with water and let soak for 12 hours or overnight.
+Put the dried beans in a large bowl, cover with water and soak them overnight.
 Strain and measure exactly 2 cups of soaked beans.
-Boil the soaked beans in salted water with lid on until tender.
-This can take 20 minutes or longer — depending on how long they’ve soaked, the type & age of beans.
-Some beans need to boil for up to an hour to be tender.
-Check for tenderness by tasting a few.
-When ready, strain and rinse them.
+Add them to a big pot and cover them with an inch of salted water, bring to the boil then simmer over medium heat with lid half on for 45 minutes to 1 hour or until tender.
+Taste for tenderness.
+When done, strain and rinse.

 ** Quinoa: 1 cup dry quinoa normally makes 2½ cups cooked quinoa.
 To cook 1 cup of dry quinoa you need 2 cups of water.
 For this recipe, measure exactly 2 cups of cooked quinoa.
 Freeze or add leftovers to another dish.
 Quinoa is very easy to make and you don’t need to rinse it.
 Click here for instructions on cooking quinoa.